theheking/intro-to-command-line-hpc/practical_overview/3_Navigating_Files_And_Directories.md

 Examining the contents of other directories
 -------------------------------------------

-By default, the `ls` commands lists the contents of the working directory (i.e. the directory you are in).
+By default, the `ls` command lists the contents of the working directory (i.e. the directory you are in).
 You can always find the directory you are in using the `pwd` command.
 However, you can also give `ls` the names of other directories to view.
 Navigate to your home directory if you are not already there.

     $ cd